 When we resolve one of these cases, even if we’re getting a client into a diversionary program, we still have to be careful to make sure that we get the motor vehicle offense dismissed.
 A lot of less experienced lawyers will forget about the motor vehicle charge and then their client gets suspended for two years even though they’ve gone through a diversionary program.

-Interviewer: Have you noticed any different trends as far as individuals who are being prosecuted or convicted for Drug crimes?
-I think back in the ’70s and ’80s there was a certain type of individual, like teachers and doctors and other sorts of professionals.
+Interviewer: Have you noticed any different trends as far as individuals who are being prosecuted or convicted for drug crimes?
+I think back in the ’70s and ’80s; there was a certain type of individuals, like teachers and doctors and other sorts of professionals.
 Would that be an accurate assumption?

-The Conditional Discharge Program is basically probation before trial.
-If you get into the program and you can stay clean meaning both your urine and your criminal behavior for six months to a year, the charges are then going to be dismissed if you are a first-time offender.
-For someone who is a first-time possessor of marijuana, we are going to be able to completely get them out of trouble through the Conditional Discharge Program.
+The conditional discharge program is basically probation before trial.
+If you get into the program and you can stay clean meaning both your urine drug test and your criminal behavior for six months to a year, the charges are then going to be dismissed if you are a first-time offender.
+For someone who is a first-time possessor of marijuana, we are going to be able to completely get them out of trouble through the conditional discharge program.
 If they decide to learn from that lesson not to possess drugs, then they are going to have a clean record for the rest of their life.
 If they went with a less experienced attorney, they might end up with a record.
 That’s even if we don’t find a reason to suppress.

 For less than 50 grams you’re generally in the municipal court.
 You’re facing six months or less in jail.
-When you’re stepped up to the superior court with the more serious drugs, you’re facing a fourth degree offense, which could be up to a year and a half in jail; a third degree offense, which could be five years in jail; or a second degree offense, which could be five to ten years in jail.
+When you’ve stepped up to the superior court with the more serious drugs, you’re facing a fourth-degree offense, which could be up to a year and a half in jail; a third-degree offense, which could be five years in jail; or a second-degree offense, which could be five to 10 years in jail.
 There’s a real difference depending on the drug that you’re looking at and the amount of drugs that you’re dealing with.
-For marijuana on a first-time, there may be some leniency.
+For marijuana on a first time, there may be some leniency.
 For everything else, it’s a different ball game.